- Home

 Dairy foods, such as milk, cheese and yogurt are a good source of calcium: try and opt for low fat varieties where possible.
 Other non-dairy sources include fortified plant-based milks and yogurts, calcium-fortified breakfast cereals, green leafy vegetables, almonds, Brazil nuts, hazelnuts and sesame seeds.

 You can get small amounts of vitamin D from eggs, oily fish, milk and yoghurt, but we get most of our vitamin D from the summer sun.
-As the British weather doesn’t always deliver, pregnant and breastfeeding women are advised to take a supplement of 10ug/day.
+As the British weather doesn’t always deliver, pregnant and breastfeeding women are advised to take a supplement of 10ug/day, at least throughout September and March.
+In Ireland the advice is to take a vitamin D supplement throughout your whole pregnancy.

 During pregnancy your body needs extra iron to ensure that baby has sufficient blood supply and oxygen levels.
 To keep levels topped up, increase your intake of iron-rich foods like red meat, pulses, green leafy vegetables, fortified breakfast cereals and bread.
 Munching food high in vitamin C in the same meal, like oranges, strawberries, peppers and tomatoes, helps your body to absorb the iron.